Frechete/CppND-Capstone-Snake-Game/README.md

 * Game can be speeded up with +
 * Game can be slowed down with -

+* Added a blocker that would kill the snake, if hit.

 ## Dependencies for Running Locally
 * cmake >= 3.7
   * All OSes: [click here for installation instructions](https://cmake.org/install/)